Marie Stewart, Countess of Mar: Legacy and letters

 A number of letters written by Marie Stewart survive in the National Library of Scotland, she wrote to her son Charles in November 1639, "Now within thri or four days I look for yow, the does of the park ar longing for yow, and so am I".
 Her correspondents included the Minister Alexander Henderson and the poet David Murray of Gorthy.
 Alexander Hume, minister of Logie, linked Marie with the poet "elder Lady Elizabeth Melville, Lady Comrie", in his will in December 1609, wishing them both "love, Christian affection, and blessing".

+Marie Stewart used the symbol of a closed "S", the "s fermé" or "fermesse" in her letters.
+It was a symbol of affection and fidelity.
+The symbol was depicted in jewellery and the word fermesse was used in French jewellery inventories.
+The fermesse appears in designs for miniature cases by Étienne Delaune.
+Her contemporary, Anne Livingstone, Countess of Eglinton, used the fermesse in her 1616 letter to John Murray of the bedchamber and Elizabeth Schaw.

 In a dedication to her brother, the Duke of Lennox, Andrew Simson wrote that she had commanded and directed his uncle Patrick Simson's work on The Historie of the Church since the Dayes of our Saviour Iesus Christ, untill this present age (London, 1624).
 The book includes a dedicatory letter to Marie Stewart, compiled from dedications by Patrick Simson, minister of Stirling, to three earlier works, the Short Compend of the historie of the first ten persecutions, which was published in three parts in Edinburgh, in 1613, 1615 and 1616.
 The title pages of the Short Compend also refer to Marie Stewart by quoting Luke 10:42, "Marie hath chosen the good part, which shall not be taken away from her" from the story of Mary and Martha.

 Referring again to her conversion, Patrick's brother, the minister Archibald Simson dedicated his "True Record of Life and Death of Master Patrick Simsone" to Marie and her daughter-in-law, writing in March 1619 that Patrick Simson had been the "happy instrument of God to begett your Ladyships as a spiritual father in Jesus Christ".